com-480-data-visualization/datavis-project-2022-tradeio/Milestones/Milestone3/README.md

 * [`slider.js`](../../slider.js): A file that contains logic for the slider.
 * [`EventHandlers.js`](../../EventHandlers.js): A file that contains all the Event handlers that are used in globe.js and index.html
 * [`styles.css`](../../styles.css): A basic css file.

+## Installation and Deployment

+Simply pull the project into your local and make sure you also pull all the contents of the dataset folder.
+Then, you will need a local Server to run the code as our logic uses server specific instructions such as fetch.
+We recommend using the Live server extension of VSCode.